-If you know that you will be absent a portion or all of a work shift, notify your division office or the Human Resources Department as soon as the absence is anticipated.
-Upon return from any absence, the faculty member shall complete the absence form and file it with the immediate supervisor.
-If not filed within five business days, the immediate supervisor will complete the form, send a copy to the faculty member, and send the original to Human Resources.
+If you know that you will be absent, notify your School Dean and School Administrative Assistant as soon as the absence is anticipated.
+Upon return from any absence, the faculty member is required to complete an absence form and submit to their School Dean.
+If not filed within five business days, the School Dean may complete the form, send a copy to the faculty member, and send the original to Human Resources.